EMPLOYEE PERFORMANCE MANAGEMENT

 FACTS ABOUT EMPLOYEE PERFORMANCE

-45% of HR leaders do not think annual employee performance reviews are an accurate appraisal for employee’s work (talentmanagement360)
+45% of HR leaders do not think annual employee performance reviews are an accurate appraisal of employees' work (talentmanagement360)

-Companies who implement regular employee performance feedback have turnover rates that are 14.9% lower than for employees who receive no feedback (Gallup,2011)
+Companies that implement regular employee performance feedback have turnover rates that are 14.9% lower than for employees who receive no feedback (Gallup,2011)

 Only 8% of companies believe their employee performance management process is highly effective in driving business value, while 58% say it's not an effective use of time (Deloitte, 2014)